NicoleColgan/link_detection_bot/README.md

 3. Specify utf-8 encoding to ensures python reads the file using the correct translation for the bytes inside the file.
 This ensures we get the actual characters we expect.
 4. regular expressions - mentioned in comment
 5. extend metod add elements from another list or iterable to an array (like i did iterating through a file)
+6. A set is a collection of unique items which doesnt have duplicates, is unordered, is fast to check if an item exists.
+I used a set for the found urls to filter out duplicates to make sure each url is only checked once
+7. ```response = requests.head(url, allow_redirects=True, timeout=5)```
+A HEAD request is like a GET but it only asks for headers not full content (all thats neccesary to check status code). allowing redirects follows redirects in case page has moved to new location.
+Add a timeout to wait before giving up.